 Morgan Stanley & Co.
 LLC, a subsidiary of Morgan Stanley, will participate in the offering as an underwriter.
-We hold approximately 22.3% of the common shares in Morgan Stanley based on the number of shares of common stock of Morgan Stanley outstanding as of March 31, 2016 as well as Series C Preferred Stock with a face value of approximately \$521.4 million and 10% dividend.
+We hold approximately 23.0% of the common shares in Morgan Stanley based on the number of shares of common stock of Morgan Stanley outstanding as of September 30, 2016 as well as Series C Preferred Stock with a face value of approximately \$521.4 million and 10% dividend.
 In addition, we currently have two representatives on Morgan Stanley's board of directors.
 Starting from the six months ended September 30, 2011, we have adopted the equity method of accounting for its investment in Morgan Stanley.

 As part of our strategic alliance with Morgan Stanley, in May 2010, we and Morgan Stanley integrated our respective Japanese securities companies by forming two joint venture companies.
 We contributed the wholesale and retail securities businesses conducted in Japan by Mitsubishi UFJ Securities Co., Ltd. into one of the joint venture entities called MUMSS.
-Morgan Stanley contributed the investment banking operations conducted in

-Japan by its formerly wholly owned subsidiary, Morgan Stanley Japan Securities Co., Ltd., or Morgan Stanley Japan, into MUMSS and contributed the sales and trading and capital markets businesses conducted in Japan by Morgan Stanley Japan into a second joint venture entity called MSMS.
-We hold a 60% economic interest in each of the joint venture companies and Morgan Stanley holds a 40% economic interest in each of the joint venture companies.
-We hold a 60% voting interest and Morgan Stanley holds a 40% voting interest in MUMSS, and we hold a 49% voting interest and Morgan Stanley holds a 51% voting interest in MSMS.
+Morgan Stanley contributed the investment banking operations conducted in Japan by its formerly wholly owned subsidiary, Morgan Stanley Japan Securities Co., Ltd., or Morgan Stanley Japan, into MUMSS and contributed the sales and trading and capital markets businesses conducted in Japan by Morgan Stanley Japan into a second joint venture entity called MSMS.
+We hold a 60% economic interest in each of the joint venture companies and Morgan Stanley holds a 40% economic interest in MUMSS, and we hold a 49% voting interest and Morgan Stanley holds a 51% voting interest in MSMS.
 Our and Morgan Stanley's economic and voting interests in the joint venture companies are held through a combination of intermediary holding companies and partnership.